affidavit of support affidavit of support

 Minimum Income Requirements for the Sponsor

 Sponsors bear a critical responsibility and must meet certain minimum income requirements set by the Federal Poverty Guidelines.
-For instance, as of 2020, a sponsor living in the 48 contiguous states would need to have an annual income of at least $21,550 to sponsor an immigrant, if the sponsor’s household size is two.
+For instance, as of 2020, a sponsor living in the 48 contiguous states would need to have an annual income of at least $21,550 to sponsor an immigrant if the sponsor’s household size is two.
 However, Alaska and Hawaii have different income requirements due to their higher cost of living.
 This income threshold goes up with each additional person in the sponsor’s household, thus ensuring the sponsor’s capability to provide the required financial support.

 The Role of Assets in Meeting Financial Requirements

 Assets can additionally play a significant role in meeting these financial prerequisites.
 In scenarios where a sponsor fails to meet the minimum income requirements, their assets can be considered as a supplementary source of support.
 Assets such as readily convertible to cash real estate, stocks and bonds, and financial instruments could help the sponsor meet up these financial obligations.
-Typically, the total net value of these assets must be at least five times the difference between the sponsor’s income and the requisite income level, sealing the financial adequacy for affidavit of support.
+Typically, the total net value of these assets must be at least five times the difference between the sponsor’s income and the requisite income level, sealing the financial adequacy for an affidavit of support.

 The Process of Completing the Affidavit of Support

 Navigating through the complex steps of completing the Affidavit of Support can seem daunting.
-Fear not, this detailed guide simplifies the process, outlining the exact steps sponsors must follow.
+Fear not; this detailed guide simplifies the process, outlining the exact steps sponsors must follow.

 Filling Out Form I-864

 Completing the Form I-864, the Affidavit of Support under Section 213A of the INA, demands meticulous attention.
-It starts by downloading the recent Form I-864 from U.S. Citizenship and Immigration Services (USCIS) website.
+It starts by downloading the recent Form I-864 from the U.S. Citizenship and Immigration Services (USCIS) website.
 The form includes eight parts, each of which is dedicated to collecting distinct information about the sponsor and the intending immigrant.

 Part 1 requires sponsors, providing their personal details.
 They list their full name, address, date of birth, and social security number, amongst other identifiers.

-Part 2 requests information about the immigrant intending to immigrate to the U.S. Complete details, such as full name, birth date, and their current physical address, must be provided.
+Part 2 requests information about the immigrant intending to immigrate to the U.S. Complete details, such as full name, birth date, and current physical address, must be provided.

 Part 6 asks sponsors to list out their assets, if necessary, to satisfy the financial requirements of the Affidavit of Support.
 These assets can count toward meeting the minimum income thresholds if sponsors’ earnings alone fall short.